upisfree/aframe-physics-system/AmmoDriver.md

 - `fit: all` – Requires a mesh to exist on the entity.
 The specified shape will be created to contain all the vertices of the mesh.
 - `fit: manual` – Does not require a mesh, however you must specifiy either the `halfExtents` or `sphereRadius` manually.
 This is not supported for `hull`, `hacd`, `vhacd` and `mesh` types.

+Note that in general, `fit: manual` is more performant than `fit: all`.
+This is because  `fit: all` iterates over every point in the geometry to determine a suitable bounding volume, whereas `fit: manual` can just create the shape to the specified parameters.
+This is particularly important if you are going to be spawning new instances of objects while the physics simulation is ongoing.

+Note that there is currently no caching of shapes generated from geometries, so even if you are creating shapes for the same geometry over & over you'll still pay this performance penalty for each new `ammo-shape`.

 ### `ammo-constraint`

 The `ammo-constraint` component is used to bind `ammo-bodies` together using hinges, fixed distances, or fixed attachment points.
 Note that an `ammo-shape` is not required for `ammo-constraint` to work, however you may get strange results with some constraint types.